Sunday, June 7, 2009

 Each hopes to land the other with a flesh wound in the side.

-A captain red a captain blue, a sword is at their side.
+A captain red, a captain blue, are leaping near the side.

-A gentle man this broken man, a thinker stark and true.
+A gentle man, the bluish man; a thinker stark and true.

-Maliciously the first man has but run this fellow through.
+Maliciously the other has a'run this fellow through.

-A captain red a captain blue, a gentle man run through.
+A captain red, a captain blue, the bluish man run through.

 Saturday, June 6, 2009